zengpenglin949391635/gitskills/README.md

 # gitskills
 gitskills Project
-Creating a new brunch is quick.
+Creating a new brunch is quick & simple.